Supplements, diet and exercise, before and during IVF or egg freezing

 • For men: Impryl and Vitamin D 1000iu (2000iu before your partner starts stimulation).

-• During pregnancy, there is no ‘safe’ level of alcohol known and therefore, the advice is to not drink at all.
+• During pregnancy, there is no ‘safe’ level of alcohol known, and therefore, the advice is to not drink at all.

 • Oral probiotics such as kefir, natural yoghurt and kombucha can help with symptoms of bloating and constipation.

 • Your exercise regime should be mainly low impact, gentle exercise during your stimulation.
+Following egg collection/embryo transfer you should abstain from exercise in the short term.

-• If you were to experience any complications in pregnancy, such as bleeding and/or pain, you should stop immediately and seek advice from a healthcare professional.
+• If you were to experience any complications in pregnancy, such as bleeding and/or pain, you should stop immediately and seek advice from a Healthcare Professional.

 Any questions?
 We're here to help.